 We have both been exactly where you are now and know all too well the myriad of emotions you are experiencing.
-We have been living with lung cancer for many years-8 years for Anne Marie and 13 years for Roz-and we are here to tell you that there is life after a lung cancer diagnosis!
+We have been living with lung cancer for many years and we are here to tell you that there is life after a lung cancer diagnosis!